openjdk/jdk/src/jdk.jartool/share/man/jar.md

     >   `jar --create --date="2021-01-06T14:36:00+02:00" --file=classes.jar Foo.class Bar.class`

--   Create an archive, `classes.jar`, by using an existing manifest, `mymanifest`, that contains all of the files in the directory `foo/`.
+-   Create a JAR file, `classes.jar`, using an existing manifest `mymanifest`, and with all the files from the `foo` directory.

-    >   `jar --create --file classes.jar --manifest mymanifest -C foo/`
+    >   `jar --create --file classes.jar --manifest mymanifest -C foo/ .`

--   Create a modular JAR archive,`foo.jar`, where the module descriptor is located in `classes/module-info.class`.
+-   Create a modular JAR file, `foo.jar`, whose module descriptor is located in the `foo/classes` directory.

     >   `jar --create --file foo.jar --main-class com.foo.Main
-        --module-version 1.0 -C foo/classes resources`
+        --module-version 1.0 -C foo/classes module-info.class`

--   Update an existing non-modular JAR, `foo.jar`, to a modular JAR file.
+-   Update an existing non-modular JAR, `foo.jar`, to a modular JAR, with the `module-info.class` located in the `resources` directory.

     >   `jar --update --file foo.jar --main-class com.foo.Main
-        --module-version 1.0 -C foo/module-info.class`
+        --module-version 1.0 -C resources module-info.class`

 -   Create a versioned or multi-release JAR, `foo.jar`, that places the files in the `classes` directory at the root of the JAR, and the files in the